A Bayesian Nonparametric Approach to Species Sampling Problems with Ordering: The ordered PYP

 Within the population genetic setting of \citet{Don(86)}, Equation \eqref{oldest_dp} shows that the most frequent allele is the oldest allele.
 In general, for any $\alpha\in[0,1)$ and $\theta>0$ it holds

 where $K_{n-i}$ is the number of distinct species in $(n-i)$ random samples for the ordered PYP $Q$, with the proviso $K_{0}=0$ \citep[Chapter 3]{Pit(06)}.
-See Section~\ref{app:proof_prop1} of the Supplementary Material for the proof of Equation \eqref{eq:Pn}.
-It is easy to show that \eqref{eq:Pn} reduces to $\eqref{oldest_dp}$ for $\alpha=0$.
-Differently from \eqref{oldest_dp}, the probability \eqref{eq:Pn} depends on $(\alpha,\theta)$ and, most importantly, it is no more an increasing (linear) function of $i$.
-Figure \ref{fig:grafico_i} shows that the probability \eqref{eq:Pn} may increase or decrease in $i$ according to the value of $(\alpha,\theta)$; for instance, for $\alpha\in(0,1)$ and $\theta=0$ the probability \eqref{eq:Pn} is the product of a term decreasing in $i$ and a term increasing in $i$.
+See Section~S1.2 of the Supplementary Material for the proof of Equation \eqref{eq:Pn}.
+It is easy to show that \eqref{eq:Pn} reduces to the probability $\eqref{oldest_dp}$ for $\alpha=0$.
+The comparison between \eqref{eq:Pn} and \eqref{oldest_dp} is critical, as it highlights the increased flexibility of the ordered PYP compared to the ordered DP ($\alpha=0$).
+In fact, differently from the probability \eqref{oldest_dp}, the probability \eqref{eq:Pn} depends on $(\alpha,\theta)$ and, most importantly, it is no more an increasing (linear) function of $i$.
+Figure \ref{fig:grafico_i} shows that the probability \eqref{eq:Pn} may increase or decrease in $i$ according to the value of $(\alpha,\theta)$; for instance, for $\alpha\in(0,1)$ and $\theta=0$ the probability \eqref{eq:Pn} is the product of a term decreasing in $i$ and one increasing in $i$.
+The non-increasing behavior of $P_n(i;\alpha,\theta)$ for $\alpha > \theta$ and for $\theta = 0$ is depicted in Figure~S1 of the Supplementary Material.

+To conclude, it is worth mentioning the construction of the order PYP $Q$ that induces the predictive distributions \eqref{eq:prednew} and \eqref{eq:predold}, though we will not make use of such a construction in the paper.
+The ordered PYP belongs to the class of spatial neutral to the right SSMs defined by \cite{Jam(06)}, and hence it is defined as a discrete random probability measure on the product space $\Scr= \R^+ \times \X$, from which the observations $(T_i, X_i)$, as $i =1, \ldots , n$, are sampled.
+To formalize such a definition, we consider a marked Poisson process $N$ \citep{Kin(93)} on the space $[0,1]\times \Scr$ with mean intensity given by

+where $\rho$ is a L\'evy density, while $\Lambda_0$ is a hazard measure on the space $\Scr$.
+Thus, one may define a functional of the Poisson process $N$ as follows $\Lambda (\de s, \de x) = \int_0^1 u N (\de u, \de s, \de x)$, which turns out to be a completely random measure \citep{Dal(08)}; $\Lambda$ represents a hazard measure in the framework of survival analysis.
+Now, define the survival function associated with $\Lambda$ as $-\log (S(t-)):= \int_{[0,1]\times \Scr} [-\indic_{\{s < t\}} \log (1-u)] N (\de u, \de s, \de x)$.
+Then, a spatial neutral to the right random probability measure equals $Q(\de t, \de x) := S(t-) \Lambda (\de t, \de x)$.
+By choosing $\rho$ as in \citep[Section 6.2]{Jam(06)}, the law of the resulting $Q$ is the de Finetti measure associated with the prediction rules \eqref{eq:prednew}--\eqref{eq:predold}.
+Note that in this construction the $T_i$'s are considered as times, but they can be seen more generally as weights inducing an order, making the model more widely applicable.
+See \cite{Jam(06)} for general properties of the ordered PYP $Q$, including the posterior distribution.